Nilgol/clcp/README.md

 ## Thesis Description

 The thesis aims to demonstrate improved domain generalization of image encoders in an autonomous driving setting by pretraining the image encoder for alignment with a lidar point cloud encoder via a contrastive loss.
-The approach mirrors OpenAI's CLIP model for vision-language pretraining, but for the two vision domains of camera images and lidar point clouds.
+The approach mirrors OpenAI's CLIP model for vision-language pretraining, but for two vision modalities: camera images and lidar point clouds.

 The method did not produce significant effects on domain generalization, evaluated as semantic segmentation performance after distribution shift.
 In the contrary: We observe an overall decline in segmentation performance with improved alignment between camera images and corresponding lidar point cloud data.